CD3/pygsc/README.md

 If a command takes arguments, a colon ':' must separate the command name from the arguments.
 Multiple arguments are separated by spaces.
 If an argument contains spaces, it must be quoted.

+`include: filename`

+Insert the script in filename into the script.
+Include command can be nested.

 `pause: N`

 Pause the session for `N` seconds.
 If `N` is less than zero, the session will be paused until the user presses a key.